darius410/FightcadeClone/README.md

 ## LIVE DEMO - https://fightcade.netlify.app/

 This is a simple layout exercise that I decided to do ever since getting into Tailwind.
-This application is a way for me to understand how a program like Fightcade would look and function if it were a web based application.
+This application is a way for me to understand how a program like Fightcade would look and function if it were a web-based application.

 ### This is not a real version of Fightcade so please do yourself a favor and  support and download Fightcade below if you enjoy playing fighting games or retro games in general.